caramba-uu/website/README.md

  5. Create a Pull Request (PR) on GitHub and select `base:master <- compare:kalle/update-my-profile`
  6. Check that the PR build status is passed (green) If not got to step 3 and repeate
- 7. Ask for it to be merged (jonalv, olas)
+ 7. Ask for it to be merged
  8. Done!

 Note that you are supposed to work with this repository only.
 Don't fork the